Raehannsz/note-app/README.md

-# Simple and Light Note App
+# Simple and Fast Note App

 Builded using HTML, CSS, JS, and Bootstrap as a framework.
 Focusing in minimalist and light application.